apache/couchdb/src/docs/src/api/basics.rst

 - ``403 - Forbidden``

   The requested item or operation is forbidden.
+This might be because;

+  * Your user name or roles do not match the security object of the database
+  * The request requires administrator privileges but you don't have them
+  * You've made too many requests with invalid credentials and have been temporarily locked out.

 - ``404 - Not Found``